decretist/Dissertation/Chapter3/chapter3.md

 and argues that it is unlikely that one author underwent such an intellectual evolution in a single generation.[^9]

+#### Sg

+Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen 673 (Sg) manuscript.
+Pennington and some of his students have argued that it represented, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
+Winroth and Wei have argued that Sg was a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.[^sg1]

+The version of the *Decretum* preserved in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript contains somewhat fewer than 1,050 canons,[^sg2] and is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text.[^sg3] Formally, Sg is not divided into parts;
+all of its content is presented in the form of cases.
+The first case, however, is unique to Sg, and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*. (*Causa* I appears as *Causa* II in Sg.)
+It contains a subset of canons and *dicta* found in Part I, presented in almost exactly the same order in which they appear in other versions of the *Decretum*.
+(There is one relatively minor exception with respect to the ordering of the texts, the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)[@larrainzar_borrador_1999, 653] Notably, *Causa Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

+[^sg1]: See @eichbauer_gratians_2013 for a good recent overview of these debates.

+[^sg2]: Carlos Larrainzar in -@larrainzar_borrador_1999, 601,
+describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+"The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)." @winroth_making_2000, 122.

+[^sg3]: See @larrainzar_borrador_1999, 601, for the number of canons
+in Sg, emphasizing that it is approximate.
+See @winroth_making_2000, 122, for the number of canons in the first recension.
+3,945 is a conventional number.

 Winroth interprets an entry in a Siena necrology (Siena, Biblioteca communale degli Intronati F12, f.5r) as evidence that Gratian died as bishop of Chiusi on the feast day of St Lawrence (August 10) in